brandonkim12/brandonkim12.github.io/_posts/2018-12-19-heat-transfer-1-introduction.md

 * Convection:  customarily used when referring to this cumulative transport
 * Advection: transport due to bulk fluid motion.
-* Hydrodynamic Boundary Layer: The development of a region in the fluid through which the velocity varies from zero at the surface to a finite value $u_{\infin}$ associated with the flow, (consequence of the fluid–surface interaction.)
+* Hydrodynamic Boundary Layer: The development of a region in the fluid through which the velocity varies from zero at the surface to a finite value $u_{\infty}$ associated with the flow, (consequence of the fluid–surface interaction.)
 * Thermal Boundary Layer: A region of the fluid through which the temperature varies from at to in the outer flow as the surface and flow temperatures differ.
   * may be smaller, larger, or the same size as that through which the velocity varies.